 - Land Use – Statutory authority over Delta land use in the Primary Zone is the Delta Protection Commission’s legislative mandate.

-- Comment Letters- Commission staff are called upon to evaluate development projects throughout the five Delta counties for consistency with the Land Use and Resource Management Plan.
+- Comment Letters- Commission staff evaluate development projects throughout the five Delta counties for consistency with the Land Use and Resource Management Plan.

 - California WaterFix – The Commission voted to oppose the Bay Delta Conservation Plan in May of 2013, citing important inconsistencies with the Land Use and Resource Management Plan for the Delta and other concerns, and has submitted comment letters in every public comment phase of the project.